 Allan Bank is very paw friendly – dogs are welcome inside and out.
 Our distinct lack of carpets definitely has its advantages when it comes to our canine friends.
 All we ask is that you keep yours on a lead and under control while you're here.

-What to look out for this winter: Red squirrels collecting food, frosty leaves on the ground, and misty views over the lake.
+What to look out for this spring: Red squirrels busily running around the grounds, leaves coming back to trees and misty views over the lake.

 Approx 4 miles (6.5km)

 This lovely lake sits to the south of Grasmere village.
 Once a favourite of William Wordsworth who was inspired by its natural beauty, the lake remains popular among visitors to the Lake District today.